-- 2. For pole-mounted lighting at pedestrian plazas, walk-ways, and entry areas, a pedestrian-height fixture is recommended twelve (12) to fifteen (15) feet in height from grade to light source.
+- 1. Mounting height of light sources for area illumination (such as parking lots and yards) should be a maximum of eighteen (18) feet, measured from the finished grade. - 2.
+For pole-mounted lighting at pedestrian plazas, walkways, and entry areas, a pedestrian-height fixture is recommended - twelve (12) to fifteen (15) feet in height from grade to light source.
 Thirteen (13) feet is optimal. - 3.
-Bollard mounted lighting and step-lighting is also recommended for low-level illumination of walk-ways and landscaped areas.
+Bollard mounted lighting and step-lighting is also recommended for low-level illumination of walkways and landscaped areas.

-0.15 Uplighting:
+4.5 Uplighting: